 Gum Grafts: Repair Your Gums

-When you look in the mirror, do you notice that your gums are getting shorter?
-Are you noticing the root surfaces of your teeth are showing?
-If you answered yes to either of those questions, you may be experiencing what is called Receding Gums.
+Do you notice that your gums are getting shorter when you look in the mirror?
+Are you seeing the root surfaces of your teeth are showing?
+If you answered yes to either of those questions, you might be experiencing receding gums.
 Continue reading to learn more about gum grafts and how to treat receding gums.

-The pictures to the right show an exposed root surface in the mouth of this patient.
+The pictures to the right show an exposed root surface in this patient’s mouth.
 When this occurs, your teeth may become more sensitive and are more prone to decay.
 Other side effects that may occur include loss of bone, bad breath, and even loss of teeth.
-By completing a gum graft, the gum recession has been resolved and the gum line has been repaired to its natural setting.
+The gum recession will be resolved by completing a gum graft, and the gum line will be repaired to its natural setting.

 Why Fix Receding Gums

 It is vital to fix receding gums for several reasons.
 First, when your gums recede, your bone begins to decrease as well.
 Since both gums and bones go hand in hand, your tooth’s stability is affected and can cause tooth loss.
 In addition, recession can cause tooth sensitivity to cold or hot temperatures increasing the discomfort experienced with the specific tooth.
 Finally, the crown portion of our teeth has enamel, and the roots of our teeth do not.
 This enamel is what protects our teeth against cavities, so when your gums recede, exposing the roots of your teeth, you have an increased risk for root cavities.
 Furthermore, root cavities are much more complex to fill than traditional crown cavities, increasing your risk of tooth loss.

 Types of Gum Grafts